Gutmann On How Our Democratic Society Should Make Decisions About Education

 Please read Gutmann’s Preface, Introduction, and Chapter One: States and Education.
 You might also find my contrast between “indoctrination “and “education” interesting in “Education, Indoctrination, and Academic Freedom.”

-We spent most of the first class discussing democracy and education and didn’t get to the prepared supplements and the text.
+We spent most of the first-class discussing democracy and education and didn’t get far into the prepared supplements and the text.
 I mentioned some of the things covered in my A Quick Introduction to “Deliberative Democracy “ and Democratic Education and I recommend reading it, but will not cover it in class.
 Questions about it are, of course, appropriate!

-I. Questions and concerns from the last class.
+I. Your questions and concerns from the last class and reading so far?

 the principles of accommodation are based on a value that lies at the core of reciprocity and deliberation in a democracy—mutual respect.
 It is what makes possible cooperation on fair terms.
 Like toleration, mutual respect is a form of agreeing to disagree.
 But mutual respect demands more than toleration.
 It requires a favorable attitude toward, and constructive interaction with, the persons with whom one disagrees.
 It consists in an excellence of character that permits a democracy to flourish in the face of fundamental moral disagreement.
 This is a distinctively deliberative kind of character.
 It is the character of individuals who are morally committed, self-reflective about their commitments, discerning of the differences between respectable and merely tolerable differences of opinion, and open to the possibility of changing their minds or modifying their positions at some time in the future if they confront unanswerable objections to their present point of view.